 Log in to HANA Cockpit, then access the tenant DB in which you want to replicate data.

-Create the user which will be used for development and assign the necessary role sap.hana.ide.roles::Developer to that user.
+Create the user which will be used for development and assign the role sap.hana.ide.roles::Developer to that user.

-Log in to the SAP HANA Web-based Development Workbench.
+Use this user to log in to the SAP HANA Web-based Development Workbench.
 It is available on the SAP HANA XS Web server at the following URL:

 http://<tenant db xs webserver host name>:80<SAPHANAinstance>/sap/hana/ide